If you came to this page directly, you might wish to read a page covering the old fortifications of Nauplia first.

-Ottoman memories: (left) a fountain built making use of Venetian elements; (right) an Ottoman cannon bearing the Sultan's tughra (calligraphic monogram)
+Ottoman memories: (left) a fountain built making use of Venetian elements; (right) an Ottoman gun bearing the Sultan's tughra (calligraphic monogram)

-The war between the Ottomans and Venice ended in 1718 with the Peace of Passarowitz and after a failed Ottoman attempt to seize Corfu; it was the last war between these two powers.
-Thus Nauplia became a sleepy provincial town with little military importance; Palamidi was mainly used as a prison.
+The war between the Ottomans and Venice ended in 1718 with the Peace of Passarowitz.
+It was the last war between these two powers; a long period of decline began for both of them.
+At the end of the XVIIIth century Nauplia was a sleepy provincial town.

-Second large mosque and a detail of its façade; it was built in 1730 and it housed the first meetings of the Greek Parliament.
+Second large mosque and a detail of its fašade; it was built in 1730 and it housed the first meetings of the Greek Parliament.
 It is known as Vouleftiko (Parliament)

 Neoclassic palace built by King Otto (Othon in Greek)

 In 1832 an agreement between Russia, France and Great Britain "appointed" Otto, a Bavarian prince, as the first king of Greece; the young king (he was 18) arrived at Nauplia with a small retinue of German advisors and 3,500 troops; he decided almost immediately to move the capital from Nauplia to Athens, which at the time was a minor town of some 5,000 inhabitants.
-The actual move occurred in 1834 and Nauplia returned to being a sleepy provincial town before becoming an important tourist location for its beaches and as the starting point for visiting Mycenae and Epidaurus.
+The actual move occurred in 1834 and Nauplia returned to be a sleepy provincial town before becoming an important tourist resort and the starting point for visiting Mycenae and Epidaurus.

 Return to page one.